MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 ### Add a screenshot

-You can add a screenshot to the test results while running a test.
+Add a screenshot to the test results while running a test.

 If you use Google Chrome or Firefox, use the web runner to take screenshots of the web app while testing.
 For Microsoft Internet Explorer or Microsoft Edge browsers, or for desktop app testing, use the [Test Runner desktop client](https://aka.ms/ATPTestRunnerDownload).